justin13888/Pixles/README.md

 Photo sharing for all!
 Or you could think of it as what Google Photo wanted to be.

+> Disclaimer: This project is still in active development.
+Star this repo to get the latest updates!

 ## Features

 - **Cross-platform**: Pixles is available on all common desktop and mobile platforms.
 They're fast on all.